ufoscout/typescript-definitions/README.md

 There is a very small example in the repository that [works for me™](https://github.com/arabidopsis/typescript-definitions/tree/master/example/) if you want to get started.

-This crate only exports two derive macros: `TypescriptDefinition` and `TypeScriptify`, a simple trait `TypeScriptifyTrait` and a (very simple) serializer for byte arrays.
+This crate only exports two derive macros: `TypeScriptDefinition` and `TypeScriptify`, a simple trait `TypeScriptifyTrait` and a (very simple) serializer for byte arrays.

 In your crate create a lib target in `Cargo.toml` pointing to your "interfaces"